David Carr (American football): San Francisco 49ers

 On March 7, 2010, Carr agreed to terms with the San Francisco 49ers; he served as a backup to Alex Smith.
 Carr was put into the 49ers Week 7 game against his former team the Carolina Panthers after Smith suffered a shoulder injury.
 Carr struggled completing only 5 of 13 passes for 67 yards and throwing a crucial interception late in the 4th quarter.
 He was released by the 49ers on July 28, 2011.

 New York Giants (second stint)

 Carr signed with the Giants on July 31, 2011, as the backup quarterback to starter Eli Manning.
 Carr received his only Super Bowl ring in the 2011 season after the Giants beat the New England Patriots 21–17 in Super Bowl XLVI.
 He did not play a single snap during the 2011 regular season.
 Carr re-signed with the Giants on March 14, 2012, to an additional one-year contract.
 He was waived by the Giants on August 31, 2013.

 Legacy

 Carr's status as a number one draft pick and subsequent career has led to him being considered a draft bust.
 In 2011, he was included in Foxsports.com's list of the ten worst No. 1 overall picks in NFL Draft history.
 In 2015, NESN ranked Carr as the 8th worst No. 1 overall pick in NFL Draft history.
-He is currently on NFL Network as an analyst.